rseabra/smartcard-lock/README.md

 ## License

-GNOME Smartcard Lock is licensed under the terms of the GNU GPL 3.0 or, at your option, any later version.
+Smartcard Lock for GNOME is licensed under the terms of the GNU GPL 3.0 or, at your option, any later version.
 Please read the complete terms under LICENSE.